Home | About Us | Artists in Residence

 The application package includes a resume, slides of your work, an application form and references.
 Please use the official application.

-2019 Artist in Residence Application Form Artist in Residence Reference Form
+2020 Artists-in-Residence Application Form Artist in Residence Reference Form

 During the residency, the Worcester Center for Crafts supports our artists by: